WHAT TO DO WHEN CONSTIPATED ON THE TOILET | 6 STEPS

 • Finally, push your rectum hard to evacuate the stool.

 Take deep breaths to fill your lungs with air.
 After air enters your lungs, keep the air for 5-10 seconds while you try to poop.
-After you pushed the rectum and abdomen, let the air out and relax.

-Push and to stay calm
+Push and stay calm.

-Do it as if you were trying to lift weights and squat at the same time.
-This movement creates pressure in the rectum.
+Push the rectum as if you were trying to lift weights and squat simultaneously.

-Practice it for 5-10 seconds and pause.
-Then repeat it.
-So, the stool will evacuate slowly, but surely, without any trouble.
 You can take pauses if you feel there isn’t much stool movement.
 But keep in mind the steps and repeat them slowly.

-Don’t push too much because of
+Don’t push too much because of:

-• pain
+• Pain;

-• cramps
+• Cramps;

-• hemorrhoids
+• Hemorrhoids;

-If you feel irritation and pain often, then you suffer from chronic and severe types of constipation.
-Pushing, contracting muscles, and putting too much pressure on your abdomen is not a great idea in the long-term.
+Pushing, contracting muscles, and putting too much pressure on your abdomen is not a great idea in the long term.

-According to The World Gastroenterology Organization: Bowel training can lead to improvement in symptoms so it should be tried as a first-line treatment.
-[6]
+“Bowel training can lead to improvement in symptoms, so it should be tried as a first-line treatment.”

-Bowel training includes biofeedback, straining, pelvic floor relaxation, and simulating defecation.
+“Bowel training includes biofeedback, straining, pelvic floor relaxation, and simulating defecation.”

 6. TAKE A PAUSE